 Another big concern for parents is making sure their child doesn’t have a vitamin deficiency that could hurt their oral health.
 Effects of malnutrition can pose serious health risks to children including weak teeth, delayed tooth eruption, and mouth inflammation in extreme cases.
 To address this, Whipple makes a list of foods to incorporate into your child’s diet.

 The first major category he covers is calcium.
-Calcium is incredibly important to teeth and bone health, and can be found in most dairy and dairy-replacement products:
+Calcium is incredibly important to tooth and bone health, and can be found in most dairy and dairy-replacement products:

-Whipple also recommends eating leafy greens like collards, spinach, and kale “Those are things you can easily put in smoothies.
+Whipple also recommends eating leafy greens like collards, spinach, and kale because “those are things you can easily put in smoothies.
 You can hide them.”
-He says.
-Whipple also recommends incorporating leafy greens into soups and spaghetti sauces to make sure your child is getting vital nutrients for oral health such as vitamin C, calcium, and iron.
-“There’s a whole slew of fruits and vegetables out there that are also a great source of vitamins.”
+Incorporating leafy greens into soups and spaghetti sauces to make sure your child is getting vital nutrients for oral health such as vitamin C, calcium, and iron is also important, as “there’s a whole slew of fruits and vegetables out there that are also a great source of vitamins.”

 Finally, he recommends iron-rich whole grains.
-“If your kid likes sandwiches or crackers, you can fill those with whole grain alternatives,” says Whipple.
-Even whole grain cereals can give the nutritional benefits your child needs.
+“If your kid likes sandwiches or crackers, you can fill those with whole grain alternatives.”
+Even whole grain cereals can give the nutritional benefits your child needs!

 When it comes to sweet drinks, Whipple’s recommendations go even further.
 “Kids under the age of two should not be having any kind of juice or sweetened beverage at all,” he says.
 “Above the age of two you can begin to incorporate about a 4 ounce portion of juice.”
 Even then, these sweet drinks should be consumed with other kinds of more nutritious food.
 “The chewing process helps produce saliva, which helps reduce the residues left by those foods,” Whipple explains.